 The first thing we need to establish is the vocabulary set, i.e. the set of unique words that occur throughout the collection of documents.
 A Python set object automatically preserves the uniqueness of the elements, so we will create a set, and then iteratively read through the documents, adding the unique words of each document to the set.
 As we read in each document, we will remove punctuation and numerical characters and convert everything to lower case.
-The following code, found in the document converter function, will accomplish this task:
+The following code will accomplish this task: